fpeakman/Useful-Cyber-Resources/README.md

 # Useful Free/Open Source Tools/Resources
-A list of free or open source tools or resources that I have found useful over the years.
+A list of free or open source tools or resources that have come in useful over the years.

 ## Table of Contents
 * [Active Directory Security](#active-directory-security)